Waterfowl Blind Laws

 A nonriparian owner who has not already licensed and erected a stationary blind for the year in the 5-county area identified above and who holds a valid hunting license, may apply for a license for offshore blind stake sites.
 The license for an offshore blind stake site may be obtained from November 1 through November 10 of each year.
 Up to 4 offshore blind stake site licenses may be purchased per licensee.
 Once obtained, a stake shall be erected on the site and a license plate supplied with the license for that season shall be affixed thereto by November 10.

-From November 11 through November 15 of each year, any riparian owner and any other person who has already licensed and erected a stationary blind for the year in the areas noted above, and who holds a valid hunting license, may apply for a license for any remaining offshore blind stake sites.
+a stationary blind for the year in the areas noted above, and who holds a valid hunting license, may apply for a license for any remaining offshore blind stake sites.
 Up to 4 offshore blind stake site licenses may be purchased per licensee.
 Once obtained, a stake shall be erected on the site, and a license plate supplied with the license for that season shall be affixed thereto by November 15.
+Offshore blind stakes shall be removed from the public waters within 15 days of the close of the waterfowl season.

-Placement of Blinds in Fairfax, Prince William and Stafford counties
+Placement of Blinds in Fairfax, Prince William, and Stafford Counties

 No stationary blind shall be more than 300 yards from shore, except in waters less than 600 yards wide, in which case the blind may be no more than half the width of the water from shore.
 This distance is measured from the low water mark.
+No licenses shall be issued for stationary waterfowl blinds on the Potomac River in Fairfax County adjacent to National Park Service lands in the Great Hunting Creek and Dyke Marsh areas.
+In addition, no licenses shall be issued for stationary blinds in Hunting Creek, Little Hunting Creek or Dogue Creek in the area of Fairfax County where hunting with a firearm is prohibited

-Floating Blinds in Fairfax, Prince William and Stafford counties
+Floating Blinds in Fairfax, Prince William, and Stafford Counties

-Floating blinds must be anchored and located no closer to another's blind than 400 yards unless person has written permission of blind owner.
+Floating blinds must be anchored and located no closer to another’s blind than 400 yards unless person has written permission of blind

+owner.
 Such blinds must be taken in at a half hour after sunset.

-In the area adjacent to the National Park Service lands in the Great Hunting Creek and Dyke Marsh areas floating blinds must be attached to a Game Department-placed post or buoy.
+In the area adjacent to the National Park Service lands in the Great Hunting Creek and Dyke Marsh areas floating blinds must be attached to a Department-placed post or buoy or anchored at global positioning system (GPS) locations designated by the Department.
 Only one floating blind per post.
-These are on a first-come, first-served basis, sites to be occupied no earlier than 4:00 A.M. or later than one half hour after sunset, and blinds removed each day.
+These are on a first-come, first-served basis; sites to be occupied no earlier than 4:00 a.m. or later than one-half hour after sunset, and blinds removed each day.
 Hunters in licensed floating blinds can hunt from designated locations during legal shooting hours on Thanksgiving Day and on Mondays, Wednesdays, and Fridays during the open season.

 Placement of Blinds Adjacent to Certain Wildlife Management Areas